Skip to main content

 Memfault displays device and release data differently.
 Navigate to Fleet/Devices to see your devices.
 You can learn more about organizing and managing devices in the Memfault docs.

-Click on any cohort and you'll find version management options available.
+Click on any Cohort and you'll find version management options available.

-Unlike hawkBit, the distribution tab in a cohort view shows the breakdown of software versions deployed across those devices.
+Unlike hawkBit, the distribution tab in a Cohort view shows the breakdown of software versions deployed across those devices.

 Distribution Management